vnsny-bia/VisitContactTrace/README.md

 ### Windows environment

-After selecting the mirror and correct OS, click on "base," and click on "Download R.X.Y.Z"
+After selecting the mirror and correct OS, click on "base," and click on "Download R.#.#.#"

 In organizations that require administrative rights to install software, it is possible to install R in the user's local storage without administrative rights.
 You can find the **Rgui** executable in the tree which it was installed.
 Below are some examples of how this may look; click on RGui.exe to launch an R session.
 If you will be using this application often, consider creating a shortcut on your desktop.